MichaelClautice/NetNinja_Lesson_08/README.md

 • Intro to the core module ‘events’ and it’s EventEmitter() method.

-• EventEmitter() allows us to emit a custom event to the on() method & run a callback function.
+• EventEmitter() allows us to emit a custom event to the on() method and run a callback function.